PowerShell/PSDesiredStateConfiguration/README.md

 # PSDesiredStateConfiguration module

-`PSDesiredStateConfiguration`(DSC) is a PowerShell feature that enables writing configuration as code.
+**PSDesiredStateConfiguration** (DSC) is the PowerShell module that enables writing configuration as code.

 This platform was originally built on top of WMI for Windows.
 Starting in PowerShell 7.1 and working with internal partner teams